 2. Broa De Milho (Portuguese Corn Bread)

-Starting out as a staple in the poorer region of Portugal, broa de milho is now a much-appreciated food across the country.
-From the first look, the bread has lots of cracks on top, which hides a beautiful golden color inside.
+Starting as a staple in the poorer region of Portugal, broa de milho is now an appreciated breakfast delicacy across the country.
+From the first look, the bread has many cracks on top, which hides a beautiful golden color inside.

 On the flavor, it’s characterized by a sweet taste and moist, soft texture, which ideally accompanies soups and stews.
 It may be a tiny bit of a challenge to bite through the crusty exterior, but the delicate, toothsome center will blow your taste buds away.